-Engagement & Outreach Team Tasks include crafting key messages about the event, working with local press to promote event coverage, sharing via social media, and building attendance for the event.
+Engagement & Outreach Team Tasks include crafting key messages about the event, working with local press to promote event coverage, sharing and posting on social media, and building attendance for the event.
 This group should have strong writing skills, preferably have or can build contacts in the local press, and have skills using social media.

-Logistics Team Tasks include securing a venue; equipment; transportation; signage; accessibility; and recruiting day-of volunteers to help direct attendees, set up equipment, and more.
+Logistics Team Tasks include securing a venue; equipment; transportation; signage; accessibility; and recruiting day-of volunteers to help direct attendees, set up equipment and more.

 Program Team Tasks include planning and setting the agenda, finding and securing speakers, identifying and securing a moderator, and planning moderator questions.
-Consult Earth Day Network's Earth Day Organizers Toolkit for guidance on developing a team and media campaign, recruiting additional support, and more.
-Earth Day Organizers Toolkit available at earthday.org/earthdayinabox/ TIPS ON RECRUITING SUPPORT - Engage with local community organizations or businesses that have the skills needed for the tasks outlined above. - Advertise a sign-up form for recruiting volunteers.
+Consult Earth Day Network's Earth Day Action Toolkit for guidance on developing a team and media campaign, recruiting additional support, and more.
+Earth Day Action Toolkit available at earthday.org/toolkits TIPS ON RECRUITING SUPPORT - Engage with local community organizations or businesses that have the skills needed for the tasks outlined above. - Advertise a sign-up form for recruiting volunteers.

 RECRUITING PROGRAM SPEAKERS Recruiting engaging, inspiring and knowledgeable speakers for your event is critical.
-Ideal speakers are respected subject-matter experts and active in the community.
+Ideal speakers are respected subject-matter experts that are active in the community.
 These could be heads of local organizations, teachers and professors, and/or local elected officials.
-Refer to the "What an Earth Day 2019 Teach-in Can Accomplish" section on Page 3 to explain to speakers what is expected from them.
+Refer to the "What an Earth Day 2018 Teach-in Should Accomplish" section on Page 3 to frame your recruitment of ideal speakers.
 Ideal number of speakers: 3 to 5 Too many speakers will leave little time for audience participation.
 Be intentional and strategic with whom you invite.
 Create an ideal list of speakers with a few back-up names in case some of your first asks are unavailable.
 Invite speakers who can bring concrete tasks for audience members to accomplish through civic action.
 VIP speakers and local elected officials can draw larger audiences.
-EDUCATE Seek experts on species conservation that preferably know what has been done in your city or community SAMPLE SPEAKERS AND TOPICS:
+EDUCATE Seek experts on plastic pollution that preferably know what has been done in your city or community SAMPLE SPEAKERS AND TOPICS:

-(1) Environmental professor speaking on local environmental issue
+(1) Environmental professor speaking on local environment issue

-Government or official non-government organization staff member presenting on species conservation
+Government or civil society organization staff member presenting on plastic pollution

 SPEAKER RECRUITMENT PITCH

-Earth Day 2019 teach-ins will be occurring simultaneously around the world.
-Speakers will be taking part in an international movement to promote the protection of our species and spur action.
+Earth Day 2018 teach-ins will be occurring simultaneously around the world.
+Speakers will be taking part in an international movement to promote the end of plastic pollution and spur action.
 This is an unprecedented time for action.
 People not previously engaged in making their voices heard are looking to participate.
 Now is our chance to provide them with that opportunity.

 EMPOWER

 Seek experts on civic action

 SAMPLE SPEAKERS AND TOPICS: